 It’s almost like being born again; with no artifice, no fanfare.
 The scheduled howl of burning rubber announces the start of a new chapter.
-I’ve scrapped the previous one, archived it – twenty years worth of cute and harmless little events.
-None of it really matters anymore.
+I’ve scrapped the previous one, twenty years worth of cute and harmless little events.
+None of it really matters at this point.
 There is a new world ahead of me now.
-A new life that has come to get me, challenge me, surprise me, perhaps bore me.
+A new life that has come to get me, change me, challenge me, surprise me, perhaps bore me.
 I am alone, but not afraid.
 I am curious, and ready for whatever comes next.

 Clanricarde Gardens, dead end street, W2.
 They replaced the carpet recently.
 Badly, it seems.
 There are gaps here and there.
-Nail pops.
-By the sound of squeaking and creaking it feels like the floor is sinking under you.
+Nails popping out from every corner.
+The sound of squeaking and creaking makes it feel like the floor is sinking under you.
 Still, it is nice to walk on brand new plush flooring.
 An unexpected little pleasure in a house that otherwise feels like it’s falling apart.

 Bruno unwraps a chocolate bar and with his huge fingers starts folding its packaging carefully, with solemn precision, until it’s the size of a stamp.
 Perfectly folded around itself like some kind of origami trick.
 He quietly places the wrapper button inside a tiny shoe and yawns.